seymour-acts/seymour-acts.github.io/_posts/2018-05-24-fundraiser-announcement.md

 Twins (any age)
 Red/White/Blue (any age)

+**Little Miss & Little Mister** - $10 entry fee
 Ages 5-7 years old.

 *Ages are based on age as of the day of the contest.

-Check out our [Facebook event](https://www.facebook.com/donate/370359190074499/) for more details.
+Check out our [Facebook event](https://www.facebook.com/events/206167813214692/) for more details.
 We'll see you there!